 Center for Accessibility

-L-STAR Library Services to At-Home Readers
+L-STAR Library Service to At-Home Readers

 - Adaptive Technology Tips and Hints Online AT tutorials

 - Adaptive Services Internet Classroom - learn ATs on your own

 - iPad Accessibility Tip Sheet

 - Audio-Video Archive of iPhone Sessions

 Read more about the DC Public Library Accommodation Statement.